Gary Gereffi

 Gary Allan Gereffi (born July 23, 1948 in Pittsburgh, Pennsylvania) is an American economic sociologist, policy activist, author, and academic.
 Gereffi is emeritus Professor of Sociology and Founding Director of the Global Value Chains Center (Note: Original name was "Center on Globalization, Governance & Competitiveness" (CGGC); name changed to Duke GVC Center in 2017.) at Duke University.
 He is one of the originators of the Global Value Chains (GVC) framework and he is known for his work on governance structures and upgrading strategies in GVCs, global commodity chain (GCCs), dependency theory, cross-regional development strategies in Latin America and East Asia, and the role of multinational corporations (MNCs) in development.

-Gereffi is recognized for his significant contributions to understanding global value chains and their impact on international development policies, including extensive collaborations with diverse multilateral organizations.
-(Note: E.g., International Labor Organization, World Trade Organization, United Nations Conference on Trade and Development, World Bank, U.S. Agency for International Development, U.K. Department for International Development, Inter-American Development Bank, World Economic Forum) His collaboration with scholars like Raphael Kaplinsky, John Humphrey, Timothy Sturgeon, Stefano Ponte, Jennifer Bair, Joonkoo Lee and Valentina De Marchi resulted in a theoretical framework that sheds light on the complexities of globalization.
+Gereffi has written on global value chains and their relationship to international development, and has collaborated with multilateral organizations.
+(Note: E.g., International Labor Organization, World Trade Organization, United Nations Conference on Trade and Development, World Bank, U.S. Agency for International Development, U.K. Department for International Development, Inter-American Development Bank, World Economic Forum) His work with scholars like Raphael Kaplinsky, John Humphrey, Timothy Sturgeon, Stefano Ponte, Jennifer Bair, Joonkoo Lee and Valentina De Marchi produced a theoretical framework that addresses the complexities of globalization.